whs-js/PowerSchool-API/README.md

 **Node 7.0.0 or later is required to use this package.**

-To install using NPM, type: `npm install powerschool-api --save` To install using Yarn, type: `yarn add powerschool-api`
+To install using NPM, type: `npm install powerschool-api --save`<br>
+To install using Yarn, type: `yarn add powerschool-api`

 ## Usage